 Railroading refers to the way a pattern or design is weaved on the fabric.
 In conventional patterned fabrics, the pattern direction is vertical whereas in railroaded fabric the pattern direction is horizontal.

-Railroaded fabric comes in use in case of large and long upholstery like long sofa sets.
+Railroaded fabric comes in use in the case of large and long upholstery like long sofa sets.
 The advantage of railroaded fabrics is that seams are avoided.
 Large upholstered pieces can be adorned with ease with such fabric.
 The pattern runs from one selvage edge to the other selvage edge.

 Patterned fabrics commonly have a single unit of pattern design that is repeated throughout the fabric.
 The dimension of a pattern depends upon the type of pattern.
 A single complete unit of pattern is termed as a repeat.